abuwhite/oracle/README.md

 # Oracle bot

-The magic ball of predictions is a very simple and positive way to find out the answer to your question.
-The magic ball can give both a specific answer to the question yes or no, and surprise you a little with the answer.
+The bot can give both a specific yes or no answer to your question and surprise you a bit with the answer.

 ## Installation

 Clone the repo and install packages